h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 # Introduction

 The RADIUS protocol {{RFC2865}} uses MD5 {{RFC1321}} to sign packets, and to obfuscate certain attributes.
-Decades of cryptographic research has shown that MD5 is insecure, and that MD5 should no longer be used.
-These discussions are most notably in {{RFC6151}}, and in {{RFC6421, Section 3}}, among others.
-In addition, the reliance on MD5 for security makes it impossible to use RADIUS in a FIPS-140 compliant system, as FIPS-140 forbids systems from relying on insecure cryptographic methods for security.

-While RADIUS originally used UDP transport, additional transport protocols were defined for TCP ({{RFC6613}}), TLS ({{RFC6614}}), and DTLS ({{RFC7360}}).
+Additional transport protocols were defined for TCP ({{RFC6613}}), TLS ({{RFC6614}}), and DTLS ({{RFC7360}}).
 However, those transport protocols still relied on MD5.
 That is, the shared secret was used along with MD5, even when the RADIUS packets were being transported in (D)TLS.
 At the time, the consensus of the RADEXT working group was that this continued use of MD5 was acceptable.
 TLS was seen as a simple "wrapper" around RADIUS, while using a fixed shared secret.
 The intention at the time was to allow the use of (D)TLS while making essentially no changes to the basic RADIUS encoding, decoding, signing, and packet validation.

-The ensuing years have shown that it is important for RADIUS to remove its dependency on MD5.
-The continued use of MD5 is no longer acceptable in a security-conscious environment.
-The use of MD5 in {{RFC6614}} and {{RFC7360}} adds no security or privacy over that provided by TLS.
-It is time to remove the use of MD5 from RADIUS.
+Issues of MD5 security have been known for decades, most most notably in {{RFC6151}}, and in {{RFC6421, Section 3}}, among others.
+The reliance on MD5 for security makes it impossible to use RADIUS in a FIPS-140 compliant system, as FIPS-140 forbids systems from relying on insecure cryptographic methods for security.
+In addition, the use of MD5 in RADIUS/TLS and RADIUS/DLTS adds no security or privacy over that provided by TLS.

-This document defines an Application-Layer Protocol Negotiation (ALPN) {{RFC7301}} extension for RADIUS over (D)TLS which removes their dependency on MD5.
-Systems which implement this transport profile can be more easily verified to be FIPS-140 compliant, as those systems can operate without the use of MD5.
-This extension can best be understood as a transport profile for RADIUS, rather than a whole-sale revision of the RADIUS protocol.
-A preliminary implementation has shown that only minor code changes are required to support RADIUS/1.1 on top of an existing RADIUS server.
+This document defines an Application-Layer Protocol Negotiation (ALPN) {{RFC7301}} extension for RADIUS over (D)TLS which removes the need to use MD5 for (D)TLS.
+We make no changes to UDP or TCP transport.
+This extension can best be understood as a transport profile for RADIUS over TLS, rather than a whole-sale revision of the RADIUS protocol.

-While this document permits MD5 to be removed when using (D)TLS transports, it makes no changes to UDP or TCP transports.
-It is therefore RECOMMENDED that those transports only be used within secure networks, and only used in situations where FIPS compliance is not an issue.

-In most cases, using ALPN requires only a few modifications to the RADIUS/TLS protocol implementation:
+Systems which implement this transport profile can be more easily verified to be FIPS-140 compliant.
+A preliminary implementation has shown that only minor code changes are required to support RADIUS/1.1 on top of an existing RADIUS/TLS server implementation, which are:

 * A method to set the list of supported ALPN protocols before the TLS handshake starts